microsoft/azure-iot-developer-kit/docs/_docs/01-getting-started.md

 #### A. Enter AP Mode

-Hold down button B, click Reset button, then release button B. The screen will display SSID of the DevKit as well as the configuration portal IP address:
+Hold down button B, then push and release the reset button.
+The screen will display SSID of the DevKit as well as the configuration portal IP address:

 ![getting-started-wifi-ap]({{"/assets/images/getting-started-wifi-ap.jpg" | absolute_url }})